nordemja/MLBtheShow/README.md

 **NOTE:** Running MarketBot.py will require API_KEY and data_sitekey to be updated.
 To obtain an API key - a subscription to the 2captcha recaptcha solving service will be needed.
 Further guidance can be follwed at https://www.youtube.com/watch?v=_jV5GgbRpXA&t=1s

 ## Next Steps
+I am currently in the process of updating both getRankedSeasonsData to work with 2021 data.
+Once this is done, then the .ipynb file will be develoed further for complete analysis as this is still a work in progress.

+For the market bot, I would like to integrate a daily report.
+This would work by scraping data from https://mlb21.theshow.com/orders/completed_orders and analyzing data such as frequently bought, frequently sold, average buy/sell price, best buy, best sell, as well as peak times.
+From here, I would generate visual representation using matplotlib and pyplot and generate an email report to give the user a daily summary of transactions.